qizhiyu/FireTicToe/README.md

 1. 2 players play Tic-Toe game
 2. Everyone gets a move each turn
 3. When someone makes a line of three, he/she wins
-4. When all positions are occupied, game due
+4. When all positions are occupied, game deuce
+5. Game resets in 10s after it ends

 Use cases
 --------------------------------------